View, edit or submit the tax return

 On the second to last page of your tax return you'll find a provisional calculation of amounts outstanding, i.e. what we owe you, or tax you have underpaid.
 If there is no provisional calculation, there may be several reasons why.

 When you have submitted your tax return, we will go through all the information.
 If you have to pay more tax or are entitled to a refund, you will find out in your tax assessment.
 We will let you know by e-mail/SMS when your tax assessment is ready, so check that your contact details are up-to-date.
-The first batch of tax settlement notices will be sent out on 27 June.
-Settlements will then be completed on an ongoing basis through until 12 October.

 If you are a wage earner or a pensioner and are submitting the tax return on paper, you will get your tax settlement notice in August at the earliest.